phac-nml/plasmidprofiler-galaxy/docs/galaxy/usage.md

 ## Run

-START FROM HERE NEXT TIME

-Once the parameters and input files have been selected, you can run the workflow by clicking the **Run workflow** at the bottom of the screen.
+Once the parameters and input files have been selected, you can run the workflow by clicking the **Run workflow** at the top of the screen.

 ![run-workflow][]